a2stuff/chip8.system/README.md

 * https://johnearnest.github.io/chip8Archive/?sort=platform#chip8

-Note that only CHIP-8 ("chip8") games are supported, not SUPER-CHIP ("schip") or XO-CHIP ("xochip").
+> Note that only CHIP-8 ("chip8") games are supported, not SUPER-CHIP ("schip") or XO-CHIP ("xochip").

-CHIP-8 programs ("ROMs") can be copied to a ProDOS disk and launched using Bitsy Bye, as long as `CHIP8.SYSTEM` has been placed on the disk and renamed `BASIS.SYSTEM`.
+CHIP-8 programs can be copied to a ProDOS disk and launched using Bitsy Bye, as long as `CHIP8.SYSTEM` has been placed on the disk and renamed `BASIS.SYSTEM`.

-Some programs require different compatibility settings.
+Some CHIP-8 programs require different compatibility settings.
 This can be enabled by changing the ProDOS file type of the program to `$5D` (`ENT` or Entertainment), and setting the aux type to `$C800` (for "CHIP-8") with the lower byte used as "quirks" flags as follows:

 * Bit 0 = "VF Reset"                    (default: on)
 * Bit 1 = "Memory"                      (default: on)